 - How much financial aid is available at RCDS?

-- Will I have to pay back my financial aid award?
+- Will I have to pay back my financial aid grant?

 - Does financial aid only cover tuition?

-- Who are the students on financial aid at RCDS?
+- Who are the students that receive financial aid at RCDS?

-- How does one actually apply for financial aid at RCDS?
+- How does one apply for financial aid at RCDS?

 - How does Rye Country Day assess a family's financial need?

-- What if our family is separated or I am a single parent?
+- What if our family is separated or I am a single parent/guardian?

 - How does the timing of the financial aid application work?

-- Will my application for financial aid influence my admissions decision?
+- Will my application for financial aid (PFS) impact my admissions decision?

-- Will I continue to receive financial aid for the duration of my child's tenure at the school?
+- Will I continue to receive financial aid for the duration of my student's tenure at the School?

-- While attending RCDS, will everyone know that my child is receiving financial aid?
+- While attending RCDS, will everyone know that my student is receiving financial aid?

 - What should I do if I have more questions?

 The first step in applying for financial aid is to indicate your interest in financial aid on the Online Application for Admissions.
-Please note, our admissions literature addresses the financial aid process in general, but it can be helpful to speak with our Financial Aid Officer, Courtney Doucette, by phone (914-925-4542), e-mail email@example.com, or in person if you would like to complete a financial aid application.
+Please note, our admissions literature addresses the financial aid process in general, but it can be helpful to speak with our Financial Aid Officer, Courtney Doucette, by phone or in person if you would like to complete a financial aid application (PFS).

 RCDS uses School and Student Services (SSS) to establish financial need.
-For more information about SSS, call (800) 344-8328 or visit their website.
-Applicants for financial aid need to complete the Parents’ Financial Statement (PFS), which must be done online.
+For more information about SSS, call the family help line at (800) 344-8328 or visit their website at www.solutionsbysss.com.
+Financial aid applicants need to complete the Parents’ Financial Statement (PFS), which must be done online.
 SSS will notify the Financial Aid Officer when the PFS is completed.
-The School also requires that applicants electronically upload of all federal IRS forms submitted in the previous year, as well as the most recent W2 forms to SSS.
+The School also requires that applicants submit a copy of all federal IRS forms submitted in the previous year, as well as the most recent W2 forms.
 All of these documents combined give RCDS an informed sense of a family's financial need.
 It is important to note that although RCDS uses SSS as a guide in this process, actual grants are always recalculated locally and distributed by the Financial Aid Office at RCDS.

 Our students who receive financial aid come from a wide variety of family structures, and ultimately every family's situation is considered on a case-by-case basis.
 However, RCDS does have a clear policy for considering aid in separated/divorced situations.
-The Financial Aid Committee does consider financial resources that are available to the applicants from all parents (non-custodial and step-parents included).
+The Financial Aid Committee does consider financial resources from all parents/guardians (non-custodial and step-parents included) that are available to applicants.

 The School distributes financial aid grants simultaneously with admissions offers.
-Since most of our admissions responses occur in mid-February, our financial aid application process must commence well in advance of this date.
-The SSS portal (in order to start your PFS) opens in late October.
-The due date for a completed financial aid application for prospective students is December 15th.
+Since most of our admissions decisions are communicated in early February, our financial aid application process must commence well in advance of this date.
+The SSS portal (in order to start your PFS) opens in early October.
+The due date for a completed financial aid application (PFS) for prospective students is December 15.

-If your financial aid application is completed by the aforementioned deadline, then the answer is almost always "no." Financial aid and admissions are two separate processes at RCDS; our Admissions Committees do not consider financial need when evaluating the qualifications of an admissions applicant.
-While the financial aid budget is generous, it is not limitless.
-Applications for aid that are submitted after the December deadline can only be considered subject to the availability of funds.
+If your financial aid application (PFS) is completed by the aforementioned deadline, then the answer is almost always "no." Financial aid and admissions are two separate processes at RCDS; our Admissions Committees do not consider—and are unaware of—financial need when evaluating the qualifications of an admissions applicant.
+While the financial aid budget is generous, it is limited.
+Applications for financial aid (PFS) that are submitted after the December deadline can only be considered subject to the availability of funds.
 Sometimes RCDS is unable to make aid grants to all qualified students based on budgetary constraints.

 Generally, yes.
-As long as a family's financial situation remains relatively unchanged, families should anticipate that their cost will remain relatively constant throughout their experience at RCDS.
+As long as a family's financial situation remains relatively unchanged, families should anticipate that their percentage of tuition support will remain relatively constant throughout their experience at RCDS.
 Grants can change in either direction depending on significant changes in a family's financial circumstances.
 Families must complete the PFS and submit supporting documents each year.